Gbengard/aws-client-vpn/readme.md

 ## Overview

-The demonstration is structured into six stages, each progressively implementing additional components of the architecture:
+The demo is structured into six stages, each progressively implementing additional components of the architecture:

 1. **Stage 1 - Create Directory Service (Authentication for VPN Users)**
 2. **Stage 2 - Certificates**